whtsao/whtsao.github.io/_projects-research/1_digitaltwin.md

 ---
-title: "Digital Twins for Agrivoltaic and Floating Solar Farms to Support Design Exploration, Deployment, and Multi-Objective Optimization for Setting Best Practices"
+title: Digital Twins for Agrivoltaic and Floating Solar Farms to Support Design Exploration, Deployment, and Multi-Objective Optimization for Setting Best Practices
 share: false
 ---